Julia Tutwiler College of Education

 - Applicants must have already completed and passed all required basic curriculum courses.

-- Applicants must have at least a 2.5 quality-point ratio on all courses in general education, in the teaching field(s), in professional studies, and a 2.5 on overall college work.
-(No grade less than a “C” will be accepted in the teaching field or professional studies.)
+- Applicants must have at least a 2.75 quality-point ratio on all courses in general education, in the teaching field(s), in professional studies, and a 2.75 on overall college work.
+(No grade less than a “C” will be accepted.)

-- Two UWA faculty interviews/recommendations designed to provide further information on the applicant’s dispositions, interests, and aptitudes, consistent with the requirements for successful teaching, must be on file.
+- Three UWA faculty interviews/recommendations designed to provide further information on the applicant’s dispositions, interests, and aptitudes, consistent with the requirements for successful teaching, must be on file.

-- A transfer student is eligible to apply for admission to the Teacher Education Program during the first semester of residence.
-Such a student must achieve a 2.5 quality-point ratio on a course load of at least twelve semester hours attempted during the first semester of residence, in addition to having a 2.5 quality-point ratio on transferred credit.
+- A transfer student is eligible to apply for admission to the Educator Preparation Program during the first semester of residence.
+Such a student must achieve a 2.75 quality-point ratio on a course load of at least twelve semester hours attempted during the first semester of residence, in addition to having a 2.75 quality-point ratio on transferred credit with no grade less than a “C”.

 - Fingerprint Clearance.
-A successful background clearance through ABI and FBI is required for admission to teacher education and for participating in clinical experiences in schools.
+A successful background clearance through ABI and FBI is required for admission to the Educator Preparation Program and for participating in clinical experiences in schools.
 Fingerprinting is completed in ED 300 .

-- All the requirements listed above must be met before a student is allowed to register for the internship.
+- All the requirements listed above must be met before an educator candidate is allowed to register for designated EDPP courses, including the internship.

 Unconditional admission is granted upon the completion of all requirements specified under the General Policies above, in addition to completion of all requirements in general education.